spiral/docs/odm/standalone.md

 # Standalone Usage
 Even if ODM component provides deep integration with MongoDB database, it's not required to use such database as data source.
-Due all ODM models can accept input data as constructor argument you are able to use them to mock or validate any type of data in your application.
+Due all ODM models can accept input data in constructor argument you are able to use them to mock or validate any type of data in your application.

 ## Standalone example
-Let's try to create simple example of array data structure we would like to handle:
+Let's try to create simple example of data structure we would like to handle:

 ```php
 $data = [